linroger/Wealth-of-Nations/Financial Markets and Institutions/III. Liquidity of Assets/Class 7- CP, Repo, and the Crisis/Moody's Approach to Assessing the Adequacy of Liquidity Risk Insurance.md

 ---
+cssclasses:
+  - academia
 aliases:
   - Alias_41_Moody's Approach to Assessing the Adequacy of Liquidity Risk Insurance.md
   - Example_Alias_Moody's Approach to Assessing the Adequacy of Liquidity Risk Insurance
   - Moody's Approach to Assessing the Adequacy of "Liquidity Risk Insurance"
 linter-yaml-title-alias: Moody's Approach to Assessing the Adequacy of "Liquidity Risk Insurance"
 tags:
   - tag_example
   - example_tag
+  - "#quantitative-finance"
+  - "#finance"
+  - "#risk-management"
+  - "#financial-crises"
+  - "#liquidity-risk"
+  - "#credit-analysis"
+  - "#commercial-paper"
-title: Moody's Approach to Assessing the Adequacy of "Liquidity Risk Insurance"
+title: Moody's Approach to Assessing the Adequacy of Liquidity Risk Insurance
 ---

 # Moody's Approach to Assessing the Adequacy of Liquidity Risk Insurance